mcgyver5/youtube_metadata/README.md

 This is the info we get back from youtube from a part=snippet URL like the following: https://www.googleapis.com/youtube/v3/videos?part=snippet&id=ve2pmm5JqmI&key={your_api_key}
 you can see that there is no runtime in this one.

+based on my reading of the docs, the API key has a limit of 1,000,000 units per day. each time this script is run on one video, it takes 6 units.  so, you should be able to process roughly 160,000 video URLs per day with this.

 ```
 {
  "kind": "youtube#videoListResponse",